mediachain/oldchain-client/docs/translation.md

 metadata to enable efficient indexing and search by other mediachain clients.

 #### Translator IDs
-~~Each translator should have a unique string identifier that can be used by clients to figure out the source of the data.
-The string should contain a version number, which should be updated whenever the translator is updated.
+Translators should have a unique string identifier, which will be combined with a version hash and written to the mediachain records.
-For example, the current Getty images translator has the identifier `GettyTranslator/0.1`.~~

 Please see [this document](https://github.com/mediachain/mediachain/blob/master/docs/translators.md#translator-lifecycle) for more on how translators are versioned and distributed.

 The id of the translator is written into the mediachain records to help clients understand how they were created.

+#### Translator output format

 The [mediachain data format][mediachain-format-docs] consists of a collection of immutable data records, with updates applied in "chains" that form a reverse linked list.
 The translator output format is very close to the final mediachain object representation, with some changes to be able to represent links between objects without knowing their final content hash.

-#### Translator output format

 Here's an example of the output format that will result in three mediachain records being written to the datastore: